vindar/tgx/tools/cli_tools/README.md

 - `--texture MATERIAL=PATH`: manually choose an image file or TGX texture header for one material.
 Can be repeated.
 - `--skip-texture MATERIAL`: leave one material untextured.
+- `--emissive-texture MATERIAL=PATH`: manually choose an image file or TGX texture header as one material's emissive texture.
+Can be repeated.
+- `--skip-emissive-texture MATERIAL`: leave one material without an emissive texture.
+- `--emissive-texture-resize MATERIAL=WIDTHxHEIGHT`: resize one material
+  emissive texture.
+Can be repeated and overrides `--texture-size`.
+- `--emissive-texture-filter MATERIAL=FILTER`: resize filter for one material emissive texture.
+Can be repeated.
 - `--texture-straight-alpha`: keep straight alpha for generated texture images.
 - `--texture-symbol MATERIAL=SYMBOL`: use an existing texture symbol instead of exporting an image for that material.
+- `--emissive-texture-symbol MATERIAL=SYMBOL`: use an existing texture symbol as one material's emissive texture.
 - `--list-textures`: print resolved OBJ texture choices and exit.
 - `--confirm-textures`: interactively confirm or override OBJ texture choices.